 In 2020, your administrative processes should be internet-accessible and mobile-optimized–meeting the needs of a smartphone-wielding patient population.
 It’s even true among the older demographic: 79% of people aged 50-64 own a smartphone, and over half of all people aged 65 and over own a smartphone.

-Part of creating a practice that is digitally accessible and technologically up-to-date is using electronic forms and medical records (EMR) in place of paper forms.
-Electronic intake forms, for example, significantly expedite the patient onboarding experience, reduce administrative burden, and create a great first impression on first time patients.
+Part of creating a practice that is digitally accessible and technologically up-to-date is using electronic forms and medical records (EMR or EHR) in place of paper forms.
+Electronic intake forms, for example, significantly expedite the patient on-boarding experience, reduce administrative burden, and create a great first impression on first-time patients.

 Clear, effective communication is critical to running a healthcare practice with high retention and patient satisfaction.
 Too often, patients churn not because they haven’t received satisfactory care, but because they became fed up with poor communication and administration.